 Parties to a divorce do not always have to be adversaries devoting their precious time and money to contentious litigation.
 Collaborative law is an innovative method for how to approach a divorce, as it enables the parties to resolve their disputes and end their marriage with minimal court involvement.
 Though no single approach to divorce is right for every couple, more and more couples are embracing collaborative law as an alternative to litigation or mediation.

 In family law cases, the most commonly used service (outside of the hiring of legal counsel in this process) is mediation; perhaps the most attractive aspect of mediation is that it can be tailored to suit the needs of each individual dispute.
-The mediator can play a low-key and conciliatory role, or take on a more proactive role by making suggestions and probing for convergent interests.
-Tania K. Harvey of Ward Family Law, LLC is a court-approved mediator and can guide you through the process as the neutral, third party mediator; mediation is often is employed after it becomes apparent that direct negotiation between adversaries will not resolve the dispute efficiently.
+The mediator can play a low-key and conciliatory role or take on a more proactive role by making suggestions and probing for convergent interests.
+WARD FAMILY LAW, LLC, can guide you through the process as the neutral, third-party mediator; mediation is often is employed after it becomes apparent that direct negotiation between adversaries will not resolve the dispute efficiently.
 However, anyone contemplating mediation must also consider the need to secure guidance of legal counsel, as parties are oftentimes not aware of what their rights and responsibilities are, much less what the current laws and trends are in regards to assets, liabilities, maintenance, child support, parental allocation and have difficultly navigating the mediation process without the simultaneous guidance of legal counsel.

-Mediation for non-child related issues may be ordered by the Court.
+The Court may order mediation for non-child related issues.
 Examples of non-child related issues that may be subject to mediation include but are not limited to disputes over debts, assets, and money.
 If the parties cannot agree to the selection of a mediator for non-child related issues, the Court will choose a mediator from the list of court-certified mediators.

 Is either one right for you?
-Contact Tania K. Harvey at (312)803-5838 or via email at email@example.com for an initial consultation in regards to her mediation or collaborative law services.
+Contact WARD FAMILY LAW, LLC, for an initial consultation in regards to our mediation or collaborative law services.